-Varitations of Trusts and Trust Compromises: Tom is frequently involved in internal trust litigation of this sort.
+Variations of Trusts and Trust Compromises: Tom is frequently involved in internal trust litigation of this sort.
 Much of the effort expended is in keeping such cases out of the limelight.
 Radcliffe Chambers well understands the value that clients place on discretion.
 In one of Tom’s cases, the court’s powers in relation to compromises were used to create a non-charitable purpose trust for the benefit of a Sussex cricket club and cricket generally in a £20m estate.
-Tom has recent experience in acting in a compromise variation for a family with extensive landed estates in the south of England, as well as a VTA case for a family with substantial estates, worth hundreds of millions of pounds.
+Tom has recent experience in acting in a compromise variation for a family with extensive landed estates in the south of England, as well as several VTA cases for high-profile families with wealth worth hundreds of millions of pounds.

 Variations of deceased’s Estates are something of a theme: a number have been varied recently using the Variation of Trusts Act or the Inheritance (Provision for Family & Dependents) Act 1975, saving the family substantial amounts of tax, as well as structuring the wealth suitably for the foreseeable future.